One Dragons’ Crucial Business Advice

 Iterating leads to innovating

-The third lesson Ms. Romanow imparted to the assemblage of entrepreneurs at NB Camp was that the best innovation comes from iteration.
+The best innovation comes from iteration.
 Business owners do themselves a disservice by thinking they need one big idea or eureka moment.
 Instead, she recommends letting ideas evolve into better ideas.
 “We keep waiting for something that’s supposed to be incredible whereas in reality, you start with an okay idea and then iterate from there,” she says.

 Ms. Romanow started SnapSaves because there were no on-line coupon options for people who wanted to save money on groceries.
 While it ultimately became an app that allowed people to take photos of their grocery receipts and then receive money back on certain items, SnapSaves started out as a website with coupons that people could print at home.
 She also had an idea of distributing sample boxes from grocery vendors to the public.
 “We tried a lot of different things,” she says, “but when we got the formula right, it worked.”